-- TOMATO JELLY - STEP 2: Dip 1 gelatine leaf in very cold water.
+- TOMATO JELLO - STEP 2: Dip 1.5 gelatine leaves in very cold water.
 Meanwhile, separate the tomato sauce into two equal parts*.
 Pour one in a small pot and reserve the other.
 Heat up on very low heat (remain well below boiling).
 When gelatine has softened up, mix it into it with a whisk.
 Let cool down. * This layer is the same as the top layer (contrary to my photo which had two kinds of tomato sauces - that just complicates everything).
 Depending on the shape of your glass container, you may want to split the sauce 50-50 (if your container is straight) or 33-66 (if, like mine, it is narrower on the bottom and larger towards the top).
 Consequently, gelatine proportions must be adapted too.

 - LAYERING - STEP 1: Make sure that every layer is as flat as possible.
 Also, wait until the tomato jello cooled down to room temperature.
-Then: - Lay 1 tbsp of olives at the bottom of each glass bowl, pour crema di balsamico on them. - Lay burrata cream on olives. - Lay pieces of toast on burrata and pour tomato jelly. - Immediately put in the fridge.
+Then: - Lay 1 tbsp of olives at the bottom of each glass bowl, pour balsamico on them. - Lay burrata cream on olives. - Lay pieces of toast on burrata and pour tomato jello. - Immediately put in the fridge.

 - MOZARELLA CREAM: Cut the mozzarella (keep a little aside) into small pieces and put in a food processor's bowl.
 Add milk, basil leaves to taste.
 Season with olive oil, balsamico, salt, pepper.
 Mix into a smooth cream.
 Reserve.